-Kulis is the director of research for ASU's Global Center and co-PI for ASU's Southwest Interdisciplinary Research Center (SIRC), a National Institutes of Health Center of Excellence for health disparities research.
+Kulis is the director of research for ASU's Global Center for Applied Health Research, co-PI for ASU's Southwest Interdisciplinary Research Center, and professor of sociology in the Sanford School.

 Kurz has published on opportunity-to-learn (OTL), instructional coaching, alignment, accessibility, and testing accommodations.